avelaga/avelaga/README.md

 Hi!
 I'm a senior frontend engineer specializing in design systems and UI architecture - with experience spanning founding-stage startup and enterprise level products.

 I'm currently at [Biorce](https://biorce.com) as their founding US frontend engineer, building our design system from the ground up.
 I was previously at Visa shipping core design system components and white-labeled products across a micro frontend architecture.
+Before that I studied both Computer Science and Studio Art at UT Austin.

 Check out my [my portfolio](https://abhi.work) to see more of my work and for more details about my technical skills, check out my [resume](https://abhi.work/resume) and [linkedin](https://www.linkedin.com/in/abhivelaga/).